Monday, October 31, 2005

 The artifacts aren't the only fakes

 Sadly, our most definitive memory of Lima was a classic tourist rip-off.
 For our last full day in town, we visited the infamous Gold Museum, home to one of Peru's most notorious scams.
 Several years ago, almost all of the museum star attractions were found to be fake.
-They say the items now on display are the genuine thing.
-They certainly are beautiful pieces, but one still can't help wondering if the local artisans have simply been hard at work.
+They say the items now on display are genuine.
+They're certainly beautiful pieces, but one can't help wondering if the local artisans have simply been hard at work again.

 In hindsight the forgery was obvious.
 After the second rejection, I noticed that the small "holographic dots" on our fake notes were peeling away from the paper.
 To add insult to injury a few were already stuck to my hand.
 A handy $20 lesson in local forgery printing skills.

-Our final evening in Lima was spent watching hang-gliders soaring over the Pacific Ocean in Miraflores, not far from El Parque del Amor (the Park of Love).
+Our final afternoon in Lima was spent watching hang-gliders soaring over the Pacific Ocean in Miraflores, near El Parque del Amor (the Park of Love).
 This iconic park is renowned for its statue of intertwined lovers called The Kiss, or El Beso, by Peruvian artist Victor Delfín.
 This is definitely not Victorian England!

 We were surprised to discover that Lima actually sits on a plateau.
 Access to the coast is blocked by the cliffs of Chorrillos towering more than 70 metres above the shoreline.
 Along the rim, a scenic walkway called El Malecón follows the Pacific coast for almost 10km.